lonsing/qratpreplus/README.md

 This is version 1.0 of QRATPre+.

-QRATPre+ is a preprocessors to simplify quantified Boolean formulas (QBFs) given in prenex conjunctive normal form (PCNF).
+QRATPre+ is a preprocessor to simplify quantified Boolean formulas (QBFs) given in prenex conjunctive normal form (PCNF).
 For simplification, QRATPre+ tries to eliminate redundant clauses from the PCNF, or universal literals from clauses.
 It implements redundancy checking based on the QRAT+ proof